Confraternities in Nigeria: Schism

-The Supreme Eiye Confraternity 1958 later metamorphosed into National Association of Airlords (NAA) in 1963 was formed in the University of Ibadan, making it the second oldest confraternity after the Pyrate Confraternity.
-In the 1980s confraternities spread throughout the over 300 institutions of higher education in the country.
-The Neo-Black Movement of Africa (also called Black Axe) emerged from the University of Benin in Edo State.
-In 1983 students at the University of Calabar in Cross River State founded the Eternal Fraternal Order of the Legion Consortium (the Klan Konfraternity), the Supreme Vikings Confraternity (the Adventurers) the following year.
+The Supreme Eiye Confraternity, also known as the National Association of Airlords (NAA), formed in 1963 at the University of Ibadan, making it the second oldest confraternity after the Pyrate Confraternity.
+In the late 1970s and early 1980s confraternities expanded rapidly.
+The Neo-Black Movement of Africa, and the associated Black Axe, emerged from the University of Benin in Edo State.
+In 1983, students at the University of Calabar in Cross River State founded the Eternal Fraternal Order of the Legion Consortium (the Klan Konfraternity), and the Supreme Vikings Confraternity (the Adventurers) were established the following year.
+In May 1978 The Green Circuit Association International (also known as the Maphite) also came from the University of Benin.